What is the GENECIS Program and Gender Dysphoria?

 Our multidisciplinary team consists of members with the following specialties: psychology, psychiatry, social work, pediatric endocrinology, adolescent medicine and gynecology.

 With a suicide attempt rate of up to 60 percent for youth with gender dysphoria, the GENECIS Program recognizes the need for comprehensive care including prescribing puberty blockers, when appropriate, to gender non-conforming adolescents.
-Prescribing puberty blockers is standard of care that grants time to gender dysphoric adolescents as they contemplate their long-term gender identity.
+Prescribing puberty blockers is a standard of care that grants time to gender dysphoric adolescents as they contemplate their long-term gender identity.